The Hinduja Foundation

 • University scholarships (particularly for Indian students at Cambridge)

-• Educational institutions and school programs
+• Educational institutions and school programmes

 • Merit-based scholarship schemes